Work Package 1.1 - Soil

 - Five practitioner workshops were held on the importance of soil function for soil health, with around 300 stakeholders attending these events.

 - Paterson E, Sim A, Davidson J, Daniell TJ, 2016.
-Arbuscular mycorrhizal hyphae promote priming of native soil organic matter mineralisation.
+Arbuscular mycorrhizal hyphae promote priming of native soil organic matter mineralisation(link is external).
 Plant and Soil 408, 243-254.

-- Gorman, A.; McKenzie, B.M.; Rowan, J.S.; Neilson, R. (2018) Understanding the interactions of nematodes with soil during landscape redistribution processes., In: Sychev, V.G. & Mueller, L. (eds.).
+- Gorman, A.; McKenzie, B.M.; Rowan, J.S.; Neilson, R. (2018) Understanding the interactions of nematodes with soil during landscape redistribution processes.(link is external), In: Sychev, V.G. & Mueller, L. (eds.).
 Novel Methods and Results of Landscape Research in Europe, Central Asia and Siberia.
 Volume 1 landscapes in the 21st Century: Status Analyses, Basic Processes and Research Concepts.
 Federal State Budgetary Institution, Moscow, pp195-199.

 - Loades, McKenzie, Neilson and Paterson co-organised with SEPA a SEFARI-funded workshop (March 2019) to discuss with stakeholders the draft SEPA crop production sector plan that has a significant soils component underpinned by RESAS funded research.